canjs/canjs/docs/can-guides/introduction/technical.md

 ## Veracious ViewModels

-CanJS’s ViewModels are [can-define] observables that manage the state of a [can-component].
+CanJS’s ViewModels are [can-observable-object] and [can-observable-array] observables that manage the state of a [can-component].
 As ViewModels are observables, CanJS’s ViewModels have all the benefits of CanJS’s outstanding observable objects, namely: